liferay-search/liferay-docs/en/user/articles/110-collaboration/03-sync/02-administering-sync/03-configuring-sync.markdown

     ![Figure 2: Sync Connector Admin's Sites tab lets you manage Sync on a per-Site basis.](../../../../images/sync-admin-02.png)

-    For each Site in the @product@ instance, the Sites tab lists each Site's default file permissions (more on this in a moment) and whether Sync is enabled for that Site.
+    For each Site in the @sharepoint@ instance, the Sites tab lists each Site's default file permissions (more on this in a moment) and whether Sync is enabled for that Site.
 Sync is enabled by default for all Sites.
 To disable Sync for a Site, click the Site's *Actions* button